DanParkinson/project-4-elite/AGILE.md

 Users need to be able to delete a reservation if needed

+## Phase 5

+Now that users can fully control their own reservations.
+Admins need to be able to view all reservations on any given day.

 # fixes
 - change password button gap
 - navbar drop
 - password request change
+- error messages
-- error messages need to be styled on make reservations
+- success messages need to be added to everything
 - next reservation margin bottom on narrow screens
 - make reservations availbale times neater
 - success message need to be added to home, account pages to let users know they were succesful